Why Now? The New Paradigm and Rising Role of Nuclear Medicine in Alzheimer’s Disease

 This activity is jointly provided by Medical Education Resources (MER) and Efficient LLC.

-In support of improving patient care, MER is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.
+In support of improving patient care, this activity has been planned and implemented by Medical Education Resources (MER) and Efficient, LLC.
+MER is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 Designation Statement